HomeTrue North Blog

 Butter Tarts - Butter tarts are a traditional Canadian pastry with a flaky pastry crust filled with butter, sugar, and eggs.
 They are a sweet treat found at many bakeries and cafes in Toronto.

 Smoked Meat Sandwiches - Smoked meat sandwiches are popular in Toronto, with many delis and restaurants offering their version of the sandwich.
-The meat is usually made from beef brisket and is seasoned with various spices before being slow-smoked.
-It is typically served on rye bread with mustard.
+The meat is usually made from slow-smoked beef brisket seasoned with various spices and is typically served on rye bread with mustard.

-Ethnic Food - Toronto is a diverse city, and it's reflected in the food.
-There are many ethnic neighborhoods in Toronto where visitors can find authentic food from around the world.
-Some of the most popular ethnic cuisines in Toronto include Chinese, Indian, Italian, and Caribbean.
+World Cuisines - Toronto is a diverse city, and it's reflected in the food.
+There are many immigrant neighbourhoods in Toronto where visitors can find authentic food from around the world.
+Some of the most popular ethnic cuisines in Toronto include Chinese, Indian, Italian, Middle Eastern, Japanese and Caribbean.

 Toronto Street Food - Toronto has a thriving street food scene, with many food trucks and street vendors offering various foods.
-Visitors can find everything from traditional hot dogs and hamburgers to exotic foods such as Thai and Mexican.
+Visitors can find everything from traditional hot dogs, hamburgers and grilled cheese sandwiches to Thai, Mexican and Indian.
 Street food is a great way to try different foods while exploring the city.

 Classic poutine in cardboard take away box